-Prairie Harvest Rug Hooking School is now held at Providence Renewal Centre, Edmonton, Alberta.
-All classes, meals and accommodation are in one building, and local people can commute.
+Prairie Harvest Rug Hooking School is held at Providence Renewal Centre, Edmonton, Alberta.
+All classes, meals and accommodation are in one building, and local people often commute.

 Prairie Harvest was held in Saskatchewan from 2001 every year until 2016, when it moved to Edmonton.
 The Association was established by Doris Fulmore and Flora Hamilton.
-The school has been located in the Q’Appelle valley, Bruno, Muenster and lately at Cedar Lodge at Blackstrap Lake.
-Teachers have included many expert Western teachers such as Ann Taylor, Barb Kennedy, Cec Caswell, Doris Fulmore, Holly Kingdon, Laurie Wiles, Lise Merchant, Lynn Roth, Lynn Howard, Marlene Bartlett, Michelle Sirois-Silver, Sara Judith, Tanya Graham, Val Galvin and Wendy Halsall.
+The school has been located in the Q’Appelle valley, Bruno, Muenster and lately at Cedar Lodge at Blackstrap Lake, all in Saskatchewan.
+Teachers have included many expert Western teachers such as Ann Taylor, Barb Kennedy, Cec Caswell, Doris Fulmore, Holly Kingdon, Laurie Wiles, Lise Merchant, Lynn Roth, Lynne Howard, Marlene Bartlett, Michelle Sirois-Silver, Sara Judith, Tanya Graham, Val Galvin and Wendy Halsall.
 Every year the school hosts at least one teacher from outside Western Canada.
-We have been fortunate to enjoy expert instruction from teachers such as Anne Boissinot, Bea Grant, Brigitta Phy, Doris Norman, Edie Cole, Gail Dufresne, Ingrid Hieronimus, Iris Simpson, Jayne Nevins, Jeanne Field, Joan Foster, Jon Ciemiewicz, Michele Wise, Pam Bartlett, and Shirley Poole.
+We have been fortunate to enjoy expert instruction from teachers such as Anne Boissinot, Bea Grant, Brigitta Phy, Doris Norman, Edie Cole, Gail Dufresne, Ingrid Hieronimus, Iris Simpson, Jayne Nevins, Jeanne Field, Joan Foster, Jon Ciemiewicz, Laura Pierce, Michele Wise, Pam Bartlett, Shirley Poole and Trish Johnson.